SeregPie/THREE.TextTexture/README.md

 ---

-`.lines`

-*read-only*

-The text splitted by the newline character.

----

 `.width`

 *read-only*

-The width.
-The value is relative to the font size.
+The width of the image.

 ---